Mensch

-Mensch or mentsh (מענטש) is a Yiddish word which literally translates to "person", and figuratively means "a person of integrity and honor".
-Jewish American humorist Leo Rosten describes a mentsh as "someone to admire and emulate, someone of noble character.
-The key to being 'a real mensch' is nothing less than character, rectitude, dignity, a sense of what is right, responsible, decorous".
+Mensch or mentsh (מענטש) is a Yiddish word which literally translates to "person", and figuratively means "a person of integrity and honour".
+Jewish American humourist Leo Rosten describes a "mensh" as "someone to admire and emulate, someone of noble character.
+The key to being 'a real mensh' is nothing less than character, rectitude, dignity, a sense of what is right, responsible, decorous".
 The term is used as a high compliment, implying the rarity and value of that individual's qualities.

 Overview

-The Yiddish mensch developed alongside the Middle High German mensch, both derived from the Old High German mennisco.
-The spelling "mentsh" is used less frequently than "mensch", but the former is the transliteration recommended by the YIVO.
+The Yiddish mentsh developed alongside the Middle High German mensch, both derived from the Old High German mennisco.
+The spelling "mentsh" is used less frequently in English than "mensch", but the former is the standard transliteration recommended by the YIVO.

 Mensch has migrated as a loanword into Yinglish and American English with the German spelling to refer not to a person, but a particularly good person, similar to a "stand-up guy": a person with the qualities one would hope for in a friend or trusted colleague.
 Mentshlekhkeyt (מענטשלעכקייט) likewise literally means "humanity" but can also refer to the properties which make a person a mensch.

 The word mensch and the underlying concept have had an impact on popular culture.
 The Mensch on a Bench is a 2012 Hanukkah-themed book and doll set parodying The Elf on the Shelf.
 A life-size version of the doll was adopted as the mascot of Team Israel at the World Baseball Classic in 2016.
 According to pitcher Gabe Cramer, "The Mensch is a great way to have fun in the dugout while reminding us of why we're here and who we're representing".